tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

 Areas for Development
 ---------------------

-These section describe features that may make sense to include in a Phase 2 of a P2P project.
+These sections describe features that may make sense to include in a Phase 2 of a P2P project.

 Internal Message Passing